 If you know you'll be getting merchandise made create a mock up of what it will look like and post to get your audience excited!
 How?
-Find a photo of someone wearing a blank t-shirt in the color you plan to buy for your merchandise, save that file, and go to Canva.com upload the t-shirt mock ups and upload the .png of your new logo.
-Drag the logo over top of the shirt picture and make sure it's lined up the way you would want it printed and download the file to post on your social media as a fun sneak peek!
+Find a photo of someone wearing a blank t-shirt in the color you plan to buy for your merchandise, save that file, and go to Canva.com, upload the t-shirt picture and one of your .png files.
+You can then drag your logo over top of the shirt picture and make sure it's lined up the way you would want it printed on the shirt and download the file to post on your social media as a fun sneak peek!
 Creating a mock up for a t-shirt design is fairly simple and is another great way to showcase what you'll soon be offering your audience.
 Here's an example of one of my clients doing just this:

-Now that you know how to use each file type, you have some ideas on how to announce the new branding, how do you consistently use your branding package to showcase your brand and continue to build brand recognition?
+How do you consistently use your branding to showcase your company and continue to build brand recognition?

-There are some companies that I've noticed are doing it WELL.
-Here are some ideas.
+There are some companies that are obviously doing it VERY WELL.
+Let's use them for some inspiration:

 Building a brand is all about your mission.
 It's not so much about what you do, but why you do it.
 This is what makes people want to represent your brand.
 Some brands I can think of who have loads of supporters represent something more than just their service.
 Let's talk about Harley Davidson for example.
 They make motorcycles, but it's so much more than that.
 Anyone who owns a Harley is a part of a community.
 How do we know this?
-Well, because some people have their logo tattooed on their arms.
+Well, because there are people who have their logo tattooed on their arms.
 You don't get a tattoo of someone's logo on your arm simply because they have great motorcycles.
 You get a tattoo like that because you connect with what they offer AND who they are as a brand AND mainly the community that comes with it.